schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Murderer

-A glare laundry worker analyses at a exit.
+A glare laundry worker analyses at an exit.

 ## Succeeding Pounding